Badgerati/Pode/docs/Tutorials/OpenAPI.md

 1. Similar to arrays, you can use the `-Object` switch on the simple properties.
 2. You can use the [`New-PodeOAObjectProperty`](../../Functions/OpenApi/New-PodeOAObjectProperty) function to combine multiple properties.

+### oneOf,anyOf and allOf Keywords

+OpenAPI 3.x provides several keywords which you can use to combine schemas.
+You can use these keywords to create a complex schema or validate a value against multiple criteria.
+- oneOf – validates the value against exactly one of the subschemas
+- allOf – validates the value against all the subschemas
+- anyOf – validates the value against any (one or more) of the subschemas

+You can use the [`New-PodeOAObjectProperty`](../../Functions/OpenApi/Merge-PodeOAProperty)` function to merge multiple preoperies

 #### Simple